cavidaga/lnk-browser-extension/README.md

 ## Usage

-1. **Automatic Detection**: The extension automatically detects news articles and shows a green indicator
+1. **🔍 Automatic Detection**: The extension automatically detects news articles and shows a modern green indicator
-2. **Manual Analysis**: Click the extension icon to analyze the current page
+2. **🖱️ Manual Analysis**: Click the extension icon to analyze the current page
-3. **View Results**: See reliability and bias scores in the popup
+3. **📊 View Results**: See reliability and bias scores in the sleek popup interface
-4. **Full Analysis**: Click "Tam təhlil" to view detailed analysis on LNK.az
+4. **🔗 Full Analysis**: Click "Tam təhlil" to view detailed analysis on LNK.az
+5. **💾 Cached Results**: Previously analyzed articles load instantly from cache
+6. **🎨 Visual Indicators**: Modern overlay indicators show analysis results directly on the page

 ## Development